techatspree/jquery-toastmessage-plugin/README.md

 Disclaimer
 ==========
-This plugin is based on the jquery-notice (http://sandbox.timbenniks.com/projects/jquery-notice/) but is enhanced in several ways
+This plugin is based on the jquery-notice (http://sandbox.timbenniks.com/projects/jquery-notice/) but is enhanced in several ways:

 * configurable positioning
 * convenience methods for different message types
 * callback functionality when closing the toast